torrens/dockerplayground/readme.md

 **Build Web Image**

-The first thing to do is build a Docker image using the [Dockerfile](../web/Dockerfile) stored in the web directory.
+The first thing to do is build a Docker image using the [Dockerfile](web/Dockerfile) stored in the web directory.
+This Dockerfile creates a Docker image by installing node, npm, the sample web application and then executes an npm install.

     docker build -t mtorrens/web web/

 Build the docker image using the Dockerfile in the web directory.
 -t Name and optionally a tag in the 'name:tag' format

+You can verify the image has been built by running

+    docker images.

 **Run Web Images**

 Run a command in the new container.